TianlinZhang668/18222278799.github.io/_pages/about.md

 # Recent News

+- 03/2024 Invited to serve an editor for Journal Plos One (If=3.7)
-- 03/2024 Invited to serve a reviewer for COLM.
+- 03/2024 Invited to serve a reviewer for COLM
 - 02/2024 Our paper titled "Emotion Detection for Misinformation: A Review" got accepted in Information Fusion
 - 01/2024 Our paper titled "MentaLLaMA: Interpretable Mental Health Analysis on Social Media with Large Language Models" got accepted in WWW 2024 Web4Good
 - 12/2023 I’ve successfully defended my PhD viva